 M theory, and extra dimensions

-As happens when many groups of scientist around the world work on the same idea, string theory had several versions.
+String theory had several versions.

-Then in the beginning of the 1990s, M theory was proposed, beginning the second superstring revolution, morphing all the previous versions into one suggesting a definite number of dimensions [3]
+Then in the beginning of the 1990s, M theory was proposed, beginning the second superstring revolution, morphing all the previous versions into one, suggesting a definite number of dimensions [3]

 String theory predicts more dimensions than the ones we can perceive naturally; 11 (or 10, depends on whether you start from 1 or 0), to be exact.